 We only keep your information for as long as is necessary.
 When we have provided you with all the help we are able to give, we will close your case but keep the case information for a period of time (usually up to 6 years) to enable you or us to access it in the future.

 We have a policy about how long we keep information.
-You can contact the Mental Health UK data controller at the address above if you would like a copy of this.
+You can contact the Rethink Mental Illness data controller at the address above if you would like a copy of this.

 What rights do I have?

 You have a number of rights concerning your information.

 - You have the right to be told how your personal information will be used.
 This leaflet and any information we give you by phone are our way of telling you this.

 - You can ask us what information we hold about you and to request a copy of that information.
 We must reply to you within one month.
 It does not cost you anything to ask for this, although there are some circumstances where we may charge you a reasonable administrative fee.

 - You have the right to be forgotten.
 You can ask us to delete your information.

 - If you believe the information we have about you is not accurate, you have the right to ask us to correct or update the information.